 Dropping the bounds expression on an nt_array_ptr is equivalent to the bounds being count (0).

 The Checked C compiler will instrument loads and stores of checked pointers to confirm the pointer is non-null, and the access is within the specified bounds.
 For pointers p of type nt_array_ptr<T >, such a check could spuriously fail if the index is past p’s specified upper bound, but before the null terminator.
 To address this problem, Checked C supports bounds widening.
-If p’s bounds expression is bounds (el,eh) a program may read from (but not write to) eh; when the compiler notices that a non-null character is read at the upper bound, it will extend that bound to eh + 1.
+If p’s bounds expression is bounds (el,eh), a program may read from (but not write to) eh; when the compiler notices that a non-null character is read at the upper bound, it will extend that bound to eh + 1.

 Spatial Safety and Backward Compatibility.
-Checked C is backward compatible with legacy C in the sense that all legacy code will type-check and compile.
+Checked C is backward compatible with legacy C in the sense that all legacy code will type-check and compiled.
 However, only code that appears in checked code regions, which we call checked code, is spatially safe.
-Checked regions can be designated at the level of files, functions, or individual code blocks, the first with a #pragma and the latter two using the checked keyword.1 Within checked regions, both legacy pointers and certain unsafe idioms (e.g., variadic function calls) are disallowed.
-The code in Fig. ?? satisfies these conditions, and will type-check in a checked region.
+Checked regions can be designated at the level of files, functions, or individual code blocks, the first with a #pragma and the latter two using the checked keyword1.
+Within checked regions, both legacy pointers and certain unsafe idioms (e.g., variadic function calls) are disallowed.
+The code in Fig. ?? satisfies these conditions and will type-check in a checked region.

-How should we think about code that contains both checked and legacy components?
+How should we approach code that has both checked and legacy components?
 Li et al. [14] proved, for a simple formalization of Checked C, that checked code cannot be blamed: Any spatial safety violation is caused by the execution of unchecked code.

 Converting C to Checked C. The safety guarantees of Checked C come with certain restrictions.
 For instance, as shown below, Checked C programs cannot use address-taken variables in a bounds expression as the bounds relations may not hold because of possible modifications through pointers.